necote/necote.github.io/_pages/about.md

-Nicole Cote is a doctoral candidate at The Graduate Center CUNY, whose work centers on the production of public knowledge and understandings of disaster through the lens of media and information, the history of technology, art, and STS.
-She is currently investigating the historical and contemporary entanglements of media, technology, and cultural work that shape how “natural” disasters are understood in the public sphere--and how they might be refigured.
+Nicole Cote is a doctoral candidate at The Graduate Center CUNY, whose work centers on the production of public knowledge and understandings disaster through the lens of media and information, the history of technology, and STS.
+She is currently investigating the historical and contemporary entanglements of media, technology, and cultural work that shape how natural hazards and disasters are understood and made actionable in the public sphere--and their possible refigurings.
 She also works widely on applied digital media and digital humanities projects and teaches digital skills.

 During the 2024-2025 academic year, Nicole will be a short-term Dibner Research [Fellow](https://huntington.org/awarded-fellowships) in the